KittyCAD/glass-skeleton/README.md

 JavaScript/TypeScript tooling to distill and replay E2E tests as server request/response pairs.

 Why would you ever want such a tool?

+The short version: *you want to use this tool if you want to create "interaction API contracts"*.

-Let me explain.
+The long version: Let me explain.

 E2E testing frameworks, such as Playwright, while extremely useful in capturing and testing user behaviors, have the downside of being slow and flakey.